domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 Solidarity not charity. --Organizing philosophy, Common Ground Collective, New Orleans

 Theory is fun.
 Practice is bleak.
 Progress is a weed who refuses to believe the world sucks. --JoeJoe, Grid Operator, Greentech Media Poster via Disqus @disqus_f1ChKs4sTj

+In order to determine what to write, ask yourself: What is the one book that you most badly want to read? --Courtesy of AML